vladium/static_hash/README.md

 Obviously, counting chars in a string literal to arrive at 5 like that isn't terribly convenient or error-proof.
 We can't just use `std::strlen()` either because that would ruin our `constexpr`-ness.
 Fortunately, another C++11 feature solves the problem neatly.
+In fact, it is scarily neat.

-## my kind of syntactic sugar: user-defined literals
+## My kind of syntactic sugar: user-defined literals

 A less well-known enhancement to the language brought about by C++11 standard is [*user-defined literals*](http://en.cppreference.com/w/cpp/language/user_literal).
 They can be used to define all sorts of nifty suffixes on numeric and string literals via custom operators of the